Articles

 Where we are finding gaps in current research, we are completing our own research, starting with our exploration of women aged 30-39 who have stayed in or left teaching.
 If you are interested in supporting us through your own academic study, please contact us to explain how you think your Undergraduate, Masters, PhD or other research links to The MTPT Project’s work.

-Below is a collection of links, ranging from personal blogs to news articles to full blown academic research reports.
+Below is a collection of links to key research reports that inform the work of The MTPT Project.
 We hope you enjoy reading them as part of your parental leave CPD, academic study, or simply to improve your understanding of the issues associated with parent teachers.
 If you think there are any articles or reports that are worth adding to this page, please get in touch with a link.

 Teacher Retention and Recruitment